Thank you for reading our post, please rate this article at the end.

 Keeping rodents away from your RV

 The easiest way of dealing with a problem is to prevent it.
-By protecting your RV and not allowing any rodents to enter, you won’t even have to deal with an infestation and the costs and health dangers associated with it.
+By protecting your RV and keeping rodents out, you won’t have to deal with an infestation or the costs and health risks it brings.

 As we’ve mentioned above, there are plenty of entry points through which rodents can easily make it into your RV.
 So the first line of your RV defense should be concentrated on making these entryways rodent-proof.

-RVs are very different, and we can’t say what entry points they may have and where they may be.
-But the tips below should allow you to identify potential entry points on your own regardless of your RV type or model:
+RVs are very different, and we can’t say what entry points they may have or where they may be.
+But the tips below should allow you to identify potential entry points on your own, regardless of your RV type or model:

 - Examine the bottom of your RV to spot gaps and holes.

-- Look in the RV’s corners and along their edges for holes and gaps.
+- Look in the RV’s corners and along its edges for holes and gaps.

 - Carefully investigate the areas where the RV’s plumbing and wiring come into your living area.